AzureMarker/shaku/README.md

 }
 ```

+## Component vs Provider
+`Component` represents a single instance of a service, aka a singleton.
+`Provider` is more like a factory for instances.
+Each time a component is
+resolved you will get the same instance.
+Each time a provider is resolved you
+will get a new instance.

+For more details on `Component` and `Provider`, see the
+[getting started guide][component-guide] and the
+[provider getting started guide][provider-guide].

 ## Minimum Supported Rust Version
 Shaku supports the latest stable release of Rust, plus the previous two versions
 at minimum (but possibly more).
 Changes to the minimum supported version will be